Code-Institute-Submissions/ShoeShine/README.md

 ## Testing

-1. Testing the "Contact Us" page
+- Testing the "Contact Us" page
-  - Clicked on the "Contact Us" page
+   1. Clicked on the "Contact Us" page
-  - Clicked on the submit button with an empty form, to see that the required fields appears
+   2. Clicked on the submit button with an empty form, to see that the required fields appears
-  - Entered an invalid email to check the relevant error message appears.
+   3. Entered an invalid email to check the relevant error message appears.
-  - Entered all inputs to check the form submits successfully
+   4. Entered all inputs to check the form submits successfully

-To further test, i passed my code through each validator to check for any errors

-Index.html
+###### **Validator Test**

+**Index.html** - Two errors which were unclosed div's.
+To correct this i closed the div's and put i back through the validator which then came back with no erros.*

+**gallery.html**

+**faq.html**

+**contact.html**

+**style.css**

 ## Deployment